George D. Tillman

-This is an article about a U.S. politician.
-For the African-American film director, see George Tillman, Jr.

 George Dionysius Tillman (August 21, 1826 – February 2, 1902) was a Democratic politician from South Carolina.
 He was a state representative, state senator, and U.S. Representative.
 He was the brother of Governor Benjamin Ryan Tillman, and father of James H. Tillman, who was Lieutenant Governor of South Carolina from 1901 to 1903 and in the latter year shot newspaper editor Narciso Gener Gonzales and was acquitted.